willgraham0/taxi-assignment/README.md

 ## Introduction

-We want to create an event-driven Taxi Assignment application where customers request a taxi and are assigned to available taxi drivers.
+We want to create an event-driven Taxi Assignment application where customers request a taxi and are assigned to available taxi drivers making use of Apache Kafka.

 ## Architecture